dipdup-io/dipdup/config-reference/database.md

 ### Immune tables

 In some cases, DipDup can't continue indexing with an existing database.
-See [Reindexing](../advanced/reindexing.md) for details.
+See [5.3.
+Reindexing](../advanced/reindexing.md) for details.
 One of the solutions to resolve reindexing state is to drop the database and start indexing from scratch.
 To achieve this, either invoke [`schema wipe` command](../cli-reference/schema-wipe.md) or set an action to `wipe` in [`advanced.reindex` config section](../config-reference/advanced.md).

 You might want to keep several tables during schema wipe if data in them is not dependent on index states yet heavy.
-A typical example is indexing IPFS data — rollbacks do not affect off-chain storage, so you can safely continue after receiving reorg message.
+A typical example is indexing IPFS data — rollbacks do not affect off-chain storage, so you can safely continue after receiving a reorg message.

 ```yaml
 database: